Overview

 The role of inflammatory processes in the development of cluster headache

 Aspects of cluster headache suggest that an area of the brain called the hypothalamus is involved in active headache clusters and attacks.
+This project built on previous evidence that there is an immunological cause for this hypothalamic activation.
+Specifically, Dr Andreou and her team investigated the role of a complex of proteins known as NF-kB, which are involved in several inflammatory processes.

 Impact

 Cluster headache is a poorly understood, excruciatingly painful condition.
 It has a terrible impact on the lives of those affected.
+Whilst there are treatments available that offer some relief for some patients, many people struggle to get relief.